 |

-* * * * * * Billy and producer Phil Ramone had an great rapport together.
-They joke around in the studio about how to promote Glass Houses in this recording (below) which was put on the 2005 album My Lives, a collection of Billy's B-sides, rarities, and outtakes.
+Billy and producer Phil Ramone had a great rapport together.
+They joke around in the studio in 1980 about how to promote Glass Houses in this recording (below).
+This was put on the 2005 album My Lives, a collection of Billy's B-sides, rarities, and outtakes.

 You May Be Right